alexfru/regal86/readme.md

       mark the node this register holds as not having a location mark the register as holding no node

-Using this algorithm we will arive at this code generated for the above tree (let's replicate the tree here):
+Using this algorithm we will arrive at this code generated for the above tree (let's replicate the tree here):

                   op